optimist2point0/data_scientist_functions/README.md

 - Visualizes the relationship between two categorical variables using a stacked bar plot.

 #### columns_info
-- This function columns_info categorizes the columns of a pandas DataFrame based on their data types and the presence of missing values
+- Categorizes the columns of a pandas DataFrame based on their data types and the presence of missing values

+#### categorical_vs_continuous_correlation
+- Calculates the correlation (the square root of the R² score) between a categorical variable and a continuous variable using an OLS (Ordinary Least Squares) model
 ---
 ### Modeling
 #### model_dashboard_binary_classification